shapeoko/Docs/content/index.md

 ##Electrical Wiring
 [Goto the Instructions](wiring.html)

-The machine is complete when the electronics are wired up to the motors and the belts are installed, allowing movement.
+The machine is complete when the electronics are wired up to the motors, and the belts are installed, allowing movement.
 One must make a decision about which wiring option one will use before beginning to assemble the machine.

 ---